fabiommendes/django-bricks/docs/json.rst

 orthogonal concerns that could be handled by third party libraries.

-Bricks implements transformation for a few common Python types (such as the datetime example given bellow) and Bricks.js also a few of them in Javascript when feasible.
+Bricks implements transformation for a few common Python types (such as the datetime example given bellow) and **bricks.js** handles them in Javascript when feasible.

 The :mod:`bricks.json` module
 =============================